tcosolutions/betterscan/README.md

 Usage: Ctrl-P and then `> Betterscan scan` will trigger the scan in your opened Workfolder.

+You will see a message in IDE:

+`Betterscan Scan init` on start
+`Betterscan Scan complete` on finish

 After scan is complete, you can view `report.sarif` in directory using VS Code [SARIF Viewer plugin](https://marketplace.visualstudio.com/items?itemName=MS-SarifVSCode.sarif-viewer).